Creating a Rain Garden: Rain Garden Designs and Plants

 Creating a Rain Garden

-Creating a rain garden can be as simple as directing the flow of water from your roof to a spot that you’ve already planted with water-loving plants—or you can start from scratch.
+Creating a rain garden can be as simple as directing water flow from your roof to a spot you’ve already planted with water-loving plants—or you can start from scratch.

 The size of the garden depends on the size of the impermeable area draining into it.
-Aim to make the bed 20% to 30% the size of the roof or driveway from which the water is being funneled.
+Aim to make the bed 20% to 30% the size of the roof or driveway from which the water is funneled.
 For example, a 300 sq. ft. garden to hold the runoff from a 1000 sq. ft. roof.
-The deeper the garden and the more freely draining the soil, the greater the volume of water a given area will be able to accommodate.
+The deeper the garden and the more freely draining the soil, the greater the volume of water a given area can accommodate.

 • Create a basin by digging out dirt from a dry area at least 10 feet away from the foundation of your house and downhill from the water source.
 Avoid directing runoff to a naturally low spot that is already saturated with water or to your septic system.

-• A rain garden is NOT for areas that already get standing water; it’s a temporary water holding basin.
-Look for a low spot that is fairly flat with soil that allows any standing water to drain within a day or two after a storm is best.
+• A rain garden is NOT for areas that already get standing water; it’s a temporary water-holding basin.
+Look for a low spot that is fairly flat with soil that allows any standing water to drain within a day or two after a storm.
 To check if the soil drains fast enough, dig a test hole about 10 inches deep and fill it with water.
 If the water drains away within 48 hours, you’re good to go.

 • Replace heavy soil with one-half sand, one-quarter compost, and one-quarter topsoil—a fast-draining mixture.